evannetwork/evannetwork.github.io/dev/digital-twin.md

 ```

 Set the account ID-property to your current configured account ID.
-This is the a basic desciption, it just fills the required fields and additionally sets its own ABI.
+This is the a basic description, it just fills the required fields and additionally sets its own ABI.

-## 3. Loading a Digital Twin
+## 4. Loading a Digital Twin

 Once you have set the description, it becomes possible to load contracts into a variable with the easier description API: